The Northern Ireland Assembly Commission Standard Terms and Conditions for the Provision of Goods and Services

-22.6.
-The remedies available to the Commission under this Condition may be exercised successively in respect of any one or more Defaults by the Contractor or the Contractor’s staff and will survive the expiry or termination of the Contract.
+24.6.
+The remedies available to the Commission under this Condition may be exercised successively in respect of any one or more Defaults by the Contractor or the Contractor's Staff and will survive the expiry or termination of the Contract.

-23.2.
-The Contractor’s right of termination under this clause does not apply to non-payment where such non-payment is due to the exercise of the rights of the Commission under Clause 7.10.
+25.2.
+The Contractor's right of termination under this Clause does not apply to non-payment where such non-payment is due to the exercise of the rights of the Commission under Clauses 9.8, 9.9 and 9.10.

-26.1.
-At any time the Commission has the right to terminate the Contract, or to terminate any part of the Contract, by giving the Contractor not less than 30 days’ notice.
+28.1.
+At any time, the Commission has the right to terminate the Contract, or to terminate any part of the Contract, by giving the Contractor not less than 30 days' notice.
 The Commission may in its absolute discretion extend the period of notice at any time before it expires.